opsaaaaa/wordfreqgo/README.md

 - [] extract tsv word list function.
 - [] extract work list with frequency ranges.
     - just use line numbers to get the right bits, if from zipf, round min and max with celi and floor.
-- [] make it a commandline interface.
-- [] make an actuall readme with some explination

 ## consider decisions
 - [] consider filtering with spell checker. (maybe another project)